 However, dish-Stirling system has not received wide commercial deployment yet.
 It is a solar-only generation system, without storage or simple hybridization.
 Compared with photovoltaics, which is also a solar-only generation system, dish Stirling could not compete in terms of reliability nor cost per unit of energy produced.
 The Stirling engine capacity is mainly constrained by two factors: dish collector size and Stirling engine size.
 The dish size is limited for the cost and difficulty of production of large mirrors.
 The Stirling engine size is limited for its low power-to-weight ratio.
 The tracking feature of dish collector limits the weight of engine on the focal point.
 Besides, the size of engine is limited for it overlaps part of the collector.

-Figure 1 shows the new arrangement of dish-Stirling system proposed by this paper.
-In the new arrangement, Stirling engines are put on the ground as a Stirling engine array (SEA).
+This paper presents a new layout scheme of dish-Stirling system demonstrated in Fig. 1.
+In the new scheme, Stirling engines are put on the ground as a Stirling engine array (SEA).
 Heat collected by multiple dish collectors is supplied to the SEA by heating fluid.
-The new arrangements have some advantages.
+The new scheme has some advantages.
 Due to the heat transfer fluid, a heat storage system becomes feasible.
 Heat provided to the SEA may be provided by other types of collectors, combination of different types of collectors, or different kinds of heat sources.
 On the other hand, since the engines are static installations on the ground where space and weight are not at a premium any more, they can reach higher capacities.